 Texas A&M sounds unwilling to blindly follow rival Texas to the West coast and join their Big 12 South brethren.
-Enough so, that SEC commissioner Mike Slive reportedly paid College Station a visit over the weekend.
+Enough so, that SEC commissioner Mike Slive reportedly paid College Station a visit over the weekend to talk future membership.

 Athletic director Bill Byrne responded via e-mail on Saturday:

 “Please let us continue to go through a thorough and thoughtful process,” Byrne wrote.
 “Like you, we understand that this decision will impact us for decades.
 Let’s not rush.

 “Having said that, it is still our choice to keep the remaining ten Big 12 schools together if we can.
 If we cannot do that, then we will do our best to do the right thing.”

 So what is the right thing?
 Texas holds the key to a still-viable Big 12, but splitting from Texas to join the SEC instead of following to the Big 12 or Pac-10 is the high-risk, high-reward option.